 Deep Cleaning vs. Regular Cleaning

-Deep cleaning a washing machine focuses on the same things that regular cleanings do, such as descaling, deodorizing, prevention, and grime buildup; however, it also focuses on some of the mechanical and physical parts of the machine too.
-This might include racks, baskets, sprayers, the gasket (or seal), as well as filters.
+Deep cleaning a washing machine focuses on the same things that regular cleanings do, but it also focuses on the mechanical and physical parts of the machine, too.

-In the event of more severe issues, you may need to call a professional repair service or plumber, but starting with deep cleaning your unit can be a great way to assess the situation.
+Note: In the event of more severe issues, you may need to call a professional repair service or plumber.
 Please avoid deep cleaning the machine if your unit is not draining and call a service.

 How Often Should You Deep Clean a Dishwasher?